mrrahman1517/concurrent_programming_python/README.md

 ## 🎯 Educational Goals

 This repository helps you:
-1. Master Python concurrency for interviews and real-world use
+1. Master Python concurrency for real-world applications and general learning
 2. Understand the GIL and its impact on threading
 3. Learn when to use threading vs. multiprocessing
 4. Benchmark and compare concurrency approaches